solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 - `opts` - optional parameter that specifies the confirmation options, using a default setting if one is not provided

-Once you’ve created the `Provider` object, you then set it as the default provider using `setProvider`.
+Once you've created the `Provider` object, you then set it as the default provider using `setProvider`.

 ```typescript